You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 What should a professional do if they observe something different than what the parent reported on the ASQ-3?
 Should the score be changed?

-ASQ was developed and validated as a parent-completed tool, and many studies have found parents to be reliable evaluators of children's behavior.
-In a case where the professional knows the child well (e.g., child care teacher) and sees different behavior than reported on ASQ, an opportunity arises for discussion with the parent.
-The professional could ask for more information from the parent to learn more about how the behavior or skill manifests at home and discover how the behavior could be encouraged in the school setting.
-It's possible that after more in-depth discussion, the parent may have misunderstood the item.
-But, it's common for children to exhibit different skills/behaviors in different settings or with different caregivers.
+In a case where the professional knows the child well (e.g., teaching staff that spend 15–20 hours per week with a child) and sees different skills and behaviors displayed in a classroom setting than are reported on the parent-completed questionnaire, a good opportunity arises for discussion with the parent.
+The professional could ask for more information from the parent to learn more about how the behavior or skill manifests at home, and that can be very helpful when discussing next steps for a child and discovering how the behavior could be encouraged in the school setting.